selwynpolit/d9book/book/paragraphs.md

 ## Add validation for paragraph fields

-Here we want to perform validation when a node is added or edited so we use `hook_form_alter` to add a validation function to the form.
+Here, we want to perform validation when a node is added or edited so we use `hook_form_alter` to add a validation function to the form.
 In this case, we are adding a validation function to a node form with the id `node_staff_profile_form` and `node_staff_profile_edit_form`.
 We add a class to the form so we can target it with CSS and then add a validation function `_ccr_admin_enhancements_area_of_expertise_validate` to the form.

 ::: tip Note
-The validate function fires at various times including when a paragraph is added, removed or closed.
+The validate function fires at various times, including when a paragraph is added, removed or closed.
 We check for these conditions and then perform our validations.
 :::